 Service providers are subject to government regulation in a number of jurisdictions in which we sell our products.
 There are several proposals in the United States, Europe and elsewhere for regulating service providers' ability to prioritize applications in their networks.
 Advocates for regulating this industry claim that collecting premium fees from certain "preferred" applications would distort the market for Internet applications in favor of larger and better-funded content providers.
 They also claim that this would impact end-users who already purchased broadband access only to experience response times that differ based on content provider.
 Opponents believe that content providers who support bandwidth-intensive applications should be required to pay service providers a premium in order to support further network investments.
 In August 2008, the United States Federal Communications Commission (the "FCC") issued a ruling prohibiting Comcast, the second-largest broadband provider in the United States, from delaying certain peer-to-peer traffic on its network.
 Comcast filed an appeal of the ruling in September 2008.
 In April 2010, a federal appeals court ruled that under current law the FCC had limited power over Web traffic.
 In December 2010, the FCC adopted rules which would give it regulatory power over Internet service providers in order to prevent them from blocking or unreasonably discriminating against Web content, services or applications.
-In 2011, Verizon and other broadband companies challenged the Court will issue its decision and the impact the decision will have on our business.
-Demand from service providers for the traffic on their networks.
-A decrease in demand for these features could adversely affected if regulations prohibit or limit service providers for managing traffic on their networks.
-A decrease in demand for these features could adversely affected if regulations prohibit or limit service providers for managing traffic on their networks.
-A decrease in demand for these features could ad
+In 2011, Verizon and other broadband companies challenged the FCC's rules in the United States Court of Appeals for the District of Columbia Circuit.
+In January 2014, the United States Court of Appeals for the District of Columbia Circuit overturned the FCC's anti-blocking and anti-discrimination rules, saying the agency overreached in barring broadband providers from slowing or blocking selected Web traffic.
+Despite this decision, demand from service providers for the traffic management and subscriber management features of our products could be adversely affected if regulations prohibit or limit service providers from managing traffic on their networks.
+A decrease in demand for these features could adversely impact sales of our products and could have a material adverse effect on our business, financial condition or result of operations.

-Demand for our value-added services, such as video caching and optimization and parental control, may be lower than anticipated.
+Demand for our value-added products, such as video caching and optimization and parental control, may be lower than anticipated.

-Our value-added services offer customers additional tools to increase the efficiency of their networks or help them derive additional revenues from their end customers.
-With our acquisition of Ortiva Wireless Inc. ("Ortiva") and Oversi Networks Ltd. ("Oversi") in 2012, we enhanced our value-added services by introducing video caching services and optimization services, among other value-added services.
+Our value-added products offer customers additional tools to increase the efficiency of their networks or help them derive additional revenues from their end customers.
+With our acquisition of Ortiva Wireless Inc. ("Ortiva") and Oversi Networks Ltd. ("Oversi") in 2012, we enhanced our value-added products by introducing video caching products and optimization products, among other value-added products.
 The industry and market for such services is still developing.
-We cannot provide any assurance that demand for such services will continue or grow, or that we will be able to generate revenues from such sales at the levels we anticipate or at all.
-Any inability to sell or maintain our value-added services may lead to commercial disputes with our customers and to lengthy implementation processes and increased spending on technical solutions, all of which may negatively impact our results of operations.
+We cannot provide any assurance that demand for such products will continue or grow, or that we will be able to generate revenues from such sales at the levels we anticipate or at all.
+Any inability to sell or maintain our value-added products may lead to commercial disputes with our customers and to lengthy implementation processes and increased spending on technical solutions, all of which may negatively impact our results of operations.